nosana-ci/docs.nosana.io/docs/inference/cached_resources.md

 }
 ```

 Here we can see the list of cached Docker images, and cached models that is always available for this particular Nosana Market.
 All Nosana Nodes operating in this market will have these resources available.
 That means that as soon as the job is posted to the market and picked up a Nosana Node, it will be almost instantly available.

 Otherwise the resources need to be downloaded, and then can take a while.
-Usually it is a network constraint, waiting for the Docker image and the